 Tucson’s population of 540,000 people is scattered across more than 200 square miles of sandy urban sprawl.
 If your goal is to hike or mountain bike the Santa Catalina Mountains, you’ll find it takes a bit of driving past fast-food joints and housing complexes to escape civilization.
-But keep heading north toward Oro Valley and on your way to the Catalinas you’ll find a delightful desert oasis tucked just off SR77, across the road from urban mainstays like Whole Foods and Starbucks.
-These sprawling, estate-like grounds are Tohono Chul Botanical Gardens and Galleries — a celebration of Sonoran Desert natural habitat, art, and culture.
+But keep heading north toward Oro Valley and on your way to the Catalinas you’ll find a delightful desert oasis tucked just off SR77, across the road from urban mainstays like Whole Foods and Starbucks — the Tohono Chul gardens, galleries, and bistro.
+These sprawling, estate-like grounds, officially called the Tohono Chul Botanical Gardens and Galleries, is a celebration of Sonoran Desert natural habitat, art, and culture.

 Tohono Chul is a must-visit destination if you’re visiting Tucson, but before you imbibe one of the bistro’s famous prickly pear margaritas, there are a few things about the gardens you should know.
 Start your Tohono Chul visit by wandering the desert gardens and learning about the prickly pear cactus and its fruit — pink and purplish buttons that produce sweet, nearly neon-pink juice.
 They’re called tunas in Spanish and they’re in season in the summer through the fall months.
 A chilled prickly pear margarita is even more satisfying when you know a little bit about the colorful fruit — and after you’ve wandered the park in midday sun for an hour or so.